NPGS : Questions & Answers

 c) Image Signal Output - [Required] This is normally a standard feature of most microscopes.
 It provides a voltage signal that is proportional to the secondary image intensity and is used by NPGS for the system calibration and for the manual and auto-alignment modes.

 d) Beam Blanker - [Optional, but recommended] A beam blanker is not required for lithography, but having one is generally recommended.
-Many people with older microscopes are doing good lithography with no blanker, while people who are purchasing new microscopes usually make it a point to include a blanker.
+Many researchers with older microscopes are doing good lithography with no blanker, while researchers who are purchasing new microscopes usually make it a point to include a blanker.
 Note that some SEMs are sold with a slow beam shutter that has a response time of several milliseconds.
-These can be used with NPGS, but they do not offer the advantages of a fast (~1 usec or better) beam blanker.
+These can be used with NPGS, but they do not offer the advantages of a fast (~1 MHz or better) beam blanker.
 Also, some new electrostatic blankers are sold without the low-noise electronics to energize the plates.
 NPGS can provide a digital signal to indicate when the beam should be on or off, however, this signal is not designed to directly energize the plates in the microscope column.
-Depending on the voltage required on the blanker plates, pulse generators are available that are fast and low-noise.
+Depending on the voltage required on the blanker plates, blanker electronics are available that are fast and low-noise.

 e) Automated Stage - [Optional] An automated stage can be quite useful for lithography, especially when the number of exposures gets large enough that it is a nuisance to be moving the stage by hand.
-Most SEMs can be retrofitted with a relatively inexpensive (~$15k USD) stage controller that provides joystick and external control for the stage positioning.
+All but the lowest cost new microscopes will include an automated stage as a standard feature.
+Many older models can be retrofitted with a relatively inexpensive (~$15k USD) stage controller that provides joystick and external control for the stage positioning.
 Software drivers for many common stages are provided at no charge with NPGS and custom drivers can be provided on special request or they can be written by the user.
-Stages that use piezoelectric positioning and/or laser interferometers to provide higher resolution can also be retrofit to some SEM models.
+Stages that use piezoelectric positioning and/or laser interferometers to provide higher resolution can also be retrofit to some SEM models, but these stages typically have limited travel and/or limited control (i.e., no rotation, tilt, and/or z positioning), so most lithography is done with the standard SEM stage.

 f) Digital Interface - [Optional] Most of the newer SEMs have a digital interface (typically RS232 or Ethernet) that is either standard or available as an option.
 NPGS can be interfaced to such microscopes so that it can automatically set the microscope parameters such as magnification and coarse beam current or spot size.
 Software drivers for many common microscope interfaces are provided at no charge with NPGS and custom drivers can be provided on special request or they can be written by the user.